muppet9010/Factorio-Utils/README.md

  - (NOT USED AS VSCODE-LUA CAN DO IT) lua-luachecker (just for the luacheck part): https://marketplace.visualstudio.com/items?itemName=jjkim.lua-luachecker
 	1: In its settings turn off the Lua Linter as this duplicates other Lua extensions warnings.
  - Factorio Mod Debug: https://marketplace.visualstudio.com/items?itemName=justarandomgeek.factoriomod-debug
-	- Utils copy of config file at "VS CODE BITS\Per Mod .vscode", put its contents in the mods specific folder in a ".vscode" folder
+	- Utils copy of config files at "VS CODE BITS\Per Mod .vscode", put its contents in the mods specific folder in a ".vscode" folder
  - Setup Factorio lua code assist and autocomplete global settings: https://github.com/justarandomgeek/vscode-factoriomod-debug/blob/master/workspace.md
 	- To generate EmmyLua docs for the Factorio API from the JSON docs press Ctrl-Shift-P to open the command palette and run the "Factorio: Generate Typedefs" command.
 Open factorio/doc-html/runtime-api.json, and save the generated lua file in to the Factorio installation root folder.
 This will also offer to add it to the library and adjust other configuration for sumneko.lua.
  - indent-rainbow: https://marketplace.visualstudio.com/items?itemName=oderwat.indent-rainbow